CEMENTING THE GROWTH

+January 29: The possibility of energy-mix taken up by the National Energy Crisis Reduction Action Plan has increased recently.
+With. . . read more »

-January 26: A delegate of United Kingdom recently visited Nepal Clearing House and took information about clearing system of Nepali. . . read more »
+January 29: Nepal Telecom (NT) has participated in Bagmati Cleaning Campaign on the occasion of its 13th anniversary.
+NT also handed. . . read more »

-January 26: NMB Bank has relocated three of its branches to new locations.
-Issuing a press statement the bank informed that the Durbar. . . read more »
+January 29: HH Bajaj, the authorized distributors of Bajaj motorcycles, has launched a fully-facilitated new showroom 'K.M.. . . read more »

-January 26: Life Automobiles, the authorized distributor of Fiat Automobiles for Nepal has launched a new consumer scheme.
-Issuing a. . . read more »
+January 29: CG Electronics has unveiled its three products on January 27.
+The company launched 65'' ultra high definition TV, hard top. . . read more »

+January 29: NIC Asia Bank has been conducting various activities on financial literacy campaign.
+On this regard, the bank is. . . read more »

 The word ‘self-sufficiency’ has become a well worn cliché when it comes to industrial development in Nepal.
 Given the steep decline in industrial activities over the past one and half decades due to various obstructing elements, it has become very difficult for many manufacturing sector . . .
 Read more »